South Dakota attorney general who struck and killed man on highway told 911 he had "no idea" what he hit

 The attorney general was driving home to Pierre from a Republican fundraiser some 110 miles away in Redfield when the crash happened.
 Ravnsborg had said he had nothing to drink and announced in a public statement that he had had his blood drawn by investigators.
 In the 911 recording, Ravnsborg sounds composed and his speech is not slurred.

-After identifying himself to the 911 dispatcher, Ravnsborg says he is not injured "but my car sure as hell is," KELO reported.
+After identifying himself to the 911 dispatcher, Ravnsborg is heard saying he is not injured "but my car sure as hell is," KELO reported.

 Caller: It sure hit me…smashed my windshield…